castrogabe/Lloyd/README.md

 added build back in the root then push again, failed on render needed the build folder

 # 28 Commit remove build modify server

+# 29th Commit-revert to 24th commit with the updated server